joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 ### Retroactive access

-Imagine an electricy meter in your house.
+Think of a document sharing service, like Dropbox.
+The amount of data stored in the cloud can grow very large over time.
+If you want to add people who are allowed to read the documents, how do you do that?
+How can you keep control over the data without have to re-send it?

-When designing a system based on hop-by-hop security, you do not need to worry about know ing all receivers beforehand.
-The central server can take care of adding additional receivers

-But you have given up the control over your data
+When designing a system based on hop-by-hop security, you do not need to worry about knowing all receivers beforehand.
+The central server can take care of adding additional receivers.
+But in these systems, you give up the control over your data.
+The central server being able to add recipients is enabled throug letting it control your data, demanding total trust in it.

 To retake control, you can introduce end-to-end securty.
-But this introcuces another problem.... noadded recipients without resending
+But this introcuces another problem.
+In a standard end-to-end security system, the intermediate parties such as a storage server, have no access to the data.
+This means that the end nodes have no control, resulting in no posibility to add recipients without resending the data.

 HYKER solves this through a concept we call __retroactive access control__.
 This concept brings the best of both worlds you can have full control over who gets access to your data, but you don't need to resend it.

-The combination of end-to-end encryption and retroactive access can no be found in any other product than HYKER.
+This done through separating the key sharing form the data sharing.

 ### Access Control Delegation